(Disclosure: Some of the links below may be affiliate links)

 - DEGIRO.
 It is a European broker, from the Netherlands.
 They also offer a good range of investments at low prices.

 I recommend IB over DEGIRO because they have lower prices and a better offer of investments.
+They are also more professional and I trust them more than DEGIRO.

 If you are still hesitant, I wrote a comparison of Interactive Brokers and DEGIRO.